 Polish Center for International Aid helps financially

-Money from the Polish Center for International Aid’s fundraising campaign enables the humanitarian workers to create and maintain the points of aid. – It allows us to buy food, hygiene products, equipment for temporary kitchens like cooking and power devices or gas cylinders – enumerates Alexey.
+Money from the Polish Center for International Aid’s fundraising campaign enables the humanitarian workers to create and maintain the points of aid. – It allows us to buy food, hygiene products, and equipment for temporary kitchens like cooking and power devices or gas cylinders – enumerates Alexey.
 The fundraising campaign also covers the other costs of humanitarian work in Ukraine for example fuel.

 Polish firms support Ukraine